forestryio/forestry.io/hugo/content/blog/full-speed-ahead-in-2019.md

 Once again, we'd like to thank our beta testers who helped us bring Gatsby to Forestry!

-## Come see us at JAMstack Conf NYC!
+## Come see us at Jamstack Conf NYC!

 ![](/uploads/jamstackconf.png)

 The hottest static site party of 2019 is happening in New York tomorrow!
-Forestry is proud to be a Gold Sponsor of [jamstack_conf_nyc](https://jamstackconf.com/) this year, and we’ll be in New York to hang out and talk about all things JAMstack.
+Forestry is proud to be a Gold Sponsor of [jamstack_conf_nyc](https://jamstackconf.com/) this year, and we’ll be in New York to hang out and talk about all things Jamstack.
 We’d love to see you there — be sure to stop by our booth for high fives and a little swag!

 ## We’re Not Done Yet